 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
 If an allegation is made about the Headteacher you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Designated Officer on 01603 223473.
+NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.

-The people you should talk to in school are:
+The people you should talk to in school are: Designated Safeguarding Lead (DSL): Lydia Board Location of office: At Hevingham Primary School Contact Number:01603 754677

-Designated Safeguarding Lead (DSL): Mrs Lydia Board
+Alternate Designated Lead: Philippa Clarke

-Location of office: Hevingham Primary School
+Location of office: Either school